portworx/lcfs/lcfs/README.md

 # sudo fusermount -u /mnt2
 ```

-To display lcfs stats, run "cstat 'id' [-c]" from the 'mnt'/px-graph directory.
-Create px-graph directory if that does not exist.  'id' is the name of the layer.
+To display lcfs stats, run "cstat 'id' [-c]" from the 'mnt'/lcfs directory.
+Create lcfs directory if that does not exist.  'id' is the name of the layer.
 Specifying '.' as id will display stats for all layers.
 If -c is specified, existing stats will be cleared.
 Normally, stats are displayed whenever a layer is deleted/unmounted.

 For recreating the file system, unmount it and zero out the first block (4KB) of the device/file and remount the device/file.